rapidsai/ucxx/docs/ucxx/source/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 CUDA-enabled builds of the UCX libraries are available from PyPI, under the names ``libucx-cu12`` (CUDA 12) and ``libucx-cu13`` (CUDA 13).
-Notice that those builds do not currently include InfiniBand support, if InfiniBand is required you will need to provide a custom UCX install as described in the "UCXX with custom UCX install" section.
+Notice that those builds do not currently include InfiniBand or RoCE support, if RDMA is required you will need to provide a custom UCX install as described in the "UCXX with custom UCX install" section.

 To build UCXX using those UCX packages (to avoid needing to build UCX from source), run the following.